Nanocodes-Programming/nanocode-docs/netro_wallet/psp_sell.md

 ```

-## Buyer indicate payment on an offer
+## Jude indicates payment on an offer

-This endpoint sends an email to the seller indicating a buyer claims to have made payment
+This endpoint sends an email to Amara indicating Jude claims to have made payment

 **Endpoint:** `/p2p/offer/paid/{id}/`
 **Method:** `POST`